ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

                            Intersection& intersection) const = 0;
 };
 ```
-Intersection contains details about the surface at the intersection,
+An `Intersection` contains details about the surface at the intersection,
 and the distance along the ray.
 The distance is later used to pick the closest intersection.
 A surface is just an abstract base class with an `Intersect` method.